 Recently, Bucher, Burger, and Iozzi proved a volume rigidity result for representations of finite volume hyperbolic $3$-manifold groups into $\PSL_n\bC$ with respect to the so-called \emph{Borel invariant} of a representation, defined in \cite{BBI:borel}.
 To do so, they computed the continuous bounded cohomology $\Hcb3 (\PSL_n\bC;\bR)$, which is generated by a single class $\beta_n$, called the \emph{bounded Borel class}.
 They also computed the semi-norm of the bounded Borel class and how it behaves under various natural inclusions $\PSL_k\bC \hookrightarrow \PSL_n\bC$, $k\le n$ (see Section \ref{borel}).
 The bounded Borel class generalizes hyperbolic volume in the sense that $\beta_2 = [\vol_3]$.
 Due to the work of \cite{BBI:borel}, most of the argument that proves Theorem \ref{thm:intro_main} generalizes to dense representations into $\PSL_n\bC$. \begin{corollary}[Theorem \ref{Borel:main} and Corollary \ref{cor:Borel_main}] Let $G$ be a discrete group and $\rho: G \to \PSL_n\bC$ be dense.
 Then Suppose that $\rho_0 : G \to \PSL_2\bC$ is such that there exists a subgroup $H\le G$ such that $\overline{\rho(H)} = \PSL_n\bC$ and $\rho_0$ is geometrically elementary or discrete and faithful restricted to $H$.
-Then for all $ k\ge 2$. \end{corollary} \begin{remark} Compare the hypotheses of the second statements in Theorem \ref{thm:intro_main} to those in the second statement of Corollary \ref{cor:intro_borel}.
+Then for all $ k\ge 2$, where $\iota_k: \G\to \PSL_n\bC$ is the (unique up to conjugation) irreducible representation. \end{corollary} \begin{remark} Compare the hypotheses of the second statements in Theorem \ref{thm:intro_main} to those in the second statement of Corollary \ref{cor:intro_borel}.